Overview of the United Arab Emirates Legal System

 4.2.3.5.
 Dubai Plan 2021

 Dubai Plan 2021 describes the future of Dubai through holistic and complementary perspectives, starting with the people and the society that have always been, and always will be, the bedrock of the city.
-This aspect describes the characteristics that Dubai’s people need to have to deliver on the city’s aspirations in all areas, and examines the society needed to support and empower these individuals in achieving their goals.
-The plan also addresses the urban environment including both natural and built assets, and looks at the living experience of the people of Dubai and its visitors as a result of their interaction with this environment and the economic and social services provided.
-In addition, the plan also focuses on the economy, which is the city’s development engine and its fuel for its march forward.
-Finally, the plan addresses the government as the custodian of the city development in all aspects.
-These perspectives were divided into 6 themes, each highlighting a group of strategic developmental aims for Dubai, and together forming the city’s vision for 2021.
+This aspect describes the characteristics that Dubai’s people need to have to deliver on the city’s aspirations in all areas and examines the society needed to support and empower these individuals in achieving their goals.
+The plan also addresses the urban environment including both natural and built assets and looks at the living experience of the people of Dubai and its visitors because of their interaction with this environment and the economic and social services provided.
+In addition, the plan also focuses on the economy, which is the city’s development engine and fuel for its march forward.
+Finally, the plan addresses the government as the custodian of the city’s development in all aspects.
+These perspectives were divided into six themes, each highlighting a group of strategic developmental aims for Dubai, and together forming the city’s vision for 2021.

 4.2.3.6.
 Value Added Tax (VAT)

 The UAE is considering levying Value Added Tax (VAT) from January 2018.
-The rate of VAT is likely to be 5 per cent.
-It will provide the UAE with a new source of income which will be continued to be utilized to provide high-quality public services.
-It will also help government move towards its vision of reducing dependence on oil and other hydrocarbons as a source of revenue.
+The rate of VAT is likely to be 5 percent.
+It will provide the UAE with a new source of income which will continue to be utilized to provide high-quality public services.
+It will also help the government move towards its vision of reducing dependence on oil and other hydrocarbons as a source of revenue.

 4.2.4.
 UAE in the Global Economic Reports